 What does a 3 night Nile cruise include?

-A standard 3-night cruise from Aswan covers Philae Temple, an optional Abu Simbel excursion, Kom Ombo Temple, Edfu Temple, the Esna Lock crossing, and Luxor’s West Bank (Valle de los Reyes, Hatshepsut Temple, Colossi of Memnon).
+A standard 3-night cruise from Aswan covers Philae Temple, an optional Abu Simbel excursion, Kom Ombo Temple, Edfu Temple, the Esna Lock crossing, and Luxor’s West Bank (Valley of the Kings, Hatshepsut Temple, Colossi of Memnon).
 Full board meals, a licensed Egyptologist guide, entrance fees to listed sites, airport pickups, and port taxes are usually included.
 Drinks, the Tutankhamun tomb ticket, and Abu Simbel are typically extra.

 How far is Aswan from Luxor by cruise?